HOW TO APPLY

 - Be a Singapore-registered company or organisation

 - Be a registered employer with SG Enable (Find out more here)

 For more information on the application process, click here.
-Applications for the Enabling Mark Awards are open until 23 April 2021 (Friday).
+Applications for the Enabling Mark Awards 2023 are now closed.